ethanabrooks/dissertation/bellman-update-networks.typ

 === Training without ground-truth targets

 Until this point we assumed access to a set of ground-truth values computed using tabular methods.
-In most realistic, non-tabular settings, such methods are not tractable.
+In most realistic, non-tabular settings, we cannot make this assumption.
 In this section, we turn our attention to the algorithm proposed in @sec:train-bellman-network, which uses a combination of curriculum-based training and bootstrapping to train the Bellman Update Network.

 @alg:train-bellman-network introduces a handful of difficulties not present in the previous section: